apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-namenode-k8s/README.md

      ```

   4. Launch a journal node quorum.
 The journal node quorum is needed to
-     synchronize metadata updates from the active namenode to the standby
+     synchronize metadata updates between active and standby namenodes.
+You
-     namenode.
-You would need to provide persistent volumes for journal node
+     would need to provide persistent volumes for journal node quorums.
+If your
-     quorums.
-If your quorum is size 3 (default), you need 3 volumes.
+     quorum is size 3 (default), you need 3 volumes.

      ```
      $ helm install hdfs-journalnode  \